andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 The goals of this proposal are:

+- guarantee priority of the application handlers and key mappings over those defined by the skin
-- allow for customization of a control behavior by changing the existing, or adding new key mappings
+- enable minor changes to the behavior by altering existing mappings or adding new mappings
-- support dynamic modification of key mappings
+- support dynamic modification of key mappings (for example, via user preferences)
-- allow for reverting customization to the default implementation
-- allow for accessing the default functionality even when it was overwritten by the application
+- allow for calling the default implementation even when it was overwritten by the application
-- allow for *gradual* migration of the existing controls to use the new InputMap
+- allow for *gradual* migration of the existing controls to use the new `InputMap`
 - support stateful and stateless (fully static) behavior implementations
-- guarantee priorities between the application and the skin event handlers and key mappings

 ## Non-Goals